Pre-Sumerians

 Zagros Mountains,

-eastern Iraq
+Eastern Iraq

-"Jarmo is an archeological site located in northern
+is an archaeological site located in northern

 Iraq